rbohl/liferay-docs/en/developer/customization/articles/50-liferay-forms/02-form-storage-adapters.markdown

 request.
 This will be demonstrated in the next tutorial.

 `get`
-: Get the DDM content using the primary key of the form record, retrieved from the request object, then construct the `DDMFormValues` object from the serialized data you've already stored, by calling the deserialization code.
+: Get the DDM content using the storage ID of the form record, retrieved from the request object, then construct the `DDMFormValues` object from the serialized data you've already stored, by calling the deserialization code.
 Set the now-deserialized `DDMFormValues` into the response object.
 Of course, if you